virmat/Spreetail_Project_MultiValueDictionary/Readme.md

 Additional Features added:

-    1. Developer is provided with the flexibility to implement the functionalities implementation in a different way in the future without affecting the other program.
-This is achieved by addition of an interface using which we can implement multiple implementations.
-    2. User can choose to exit the program gracefully without affecting the existing program.
+    1. Operations is provided as an Interface.
+This enables the dictionary to be implemented by various backend systems.
+       Backend implementation of the operations currently uses in-memory system.
+In future, developers can implement file system implementation, database implementation etc, and use the same interface to be used by the program.
-    3. Input commands are case in-sensitive therefore user is not bound to follow any specific case in input pattern.
+    2. Input commands are case in-sensitive therefore user is not bound to follow any specific case in input pattern.
+    3. User can choose to exit the program gracefully after all desired actions are completed.

 ----------------------------